VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

 ![](../pictures/UserDoc/UDVHome.png)

-Once you've clicked the *Sing in* button, fill the *Registration form* and click *Register*:
+Then, you need to fill the *Registration form* and click on *Register*:

 ![](../pictures/UserDoc/registration.png)

 You're account is now created!
 You can now log in with the *Login* form on the right.

-If this was successful, you should see your name on the upper-left corner of the application instead of the previous *Sign in*:
+Once you're logged in, you should see your name on the upper-left corner of the application:

 ![](../pictures/UserDoc/loggedIn.png)